The New SLC Project Fact Sheet

 The First Phase includes 49 elevators; 29 escalators; 18 moving walkways

-Gate Count - 78 gates at completion, all with jet bridges (the current airport's gate count is 71, and only 55 have jet bridges)
+Gate Count - 78 gates at completion and six dual use international gates, all with jet bridges (the current airport's gate count is 71 gates and three international gates.
+Only 55 of the current gates have jet bridges)

 Installed 7,600 stone columns to stabilize the ground